 We continue to focus on enhancing our planning and delivery of high-quality and engaging instructional strategies as outlined in The NEW Art and Science of Teaching (Marzano, 2017).
-Teachers chunk information and incorporate periodic checks for understanding and mini-assessments as a regular part of instruction, and work in teams to determine which instructional strategy is most effective for each lesson.
-Our focus strategies, which are used during small-group and whole-group instruction, include: using scales and rubrics for providing specific feedback, examining similarities and differences, previewing information, and incorporating academic games.
-Our teachers also plan for small-group instruction and centers regularly to ensure the time necessary to meet individual student needs.
-Small-group instruction is flexible and based on data or specific to introducing content or learning activities.
-Teachers work with CRTs and grade-level team captains to plan differentiation based on grade-level content, process, product, or learning environment.
-To support teachers in conducting daily small-group instruction and centers-based learning, the leadership team conducts regular walkthroughs and instructional coaching is monitored.
+Instructional strategies include: using scales and rubrics for providing specific feedback, examining similarities and differences, previewing information, and incorporating academic games.
+Delivery of effective differentiated instruction is also a consistent focus for all teachers.
+Our teachers work with CRTs and grade-level Team Captains to plan differentiated lessons and participate in ongoing PD opportunities focused on instructional software and data analysis.
+This helps teachers make strategic decisions about which resources to utilize, such as NWEA Learning Continuum which breaks down specific skills students are ready to practice or require remediation in.
+Adaptive software, such as Imagine Math and Reading Plus, provide necessary instructional practice at each student's current level, and when paired with teacher-led small-group instruction, can help close learning gaps.
+To further support teachers in conducting daily small-group instruction and centers-based learning, the PINESM leadership team conducts regular walkthroughs and instructional coaching is monitored.
 Our goal is to support the development of each student's ability to be self-directed, work independently, and practice collaboration skills while teachers conduct small-group instruction.